Catherinesdataanalytics/Database/README.md

   * This lecture use Microsoft SQl server and collaborated with Datacamp to make practice in Query writing.

 * [Introduction to Structured Query Language by University of Michigan&Coursera](https://www.coursera.org/learn/intro-sql/home/welcome) Recommendation Index: ★★★☆☆
+  * This lecture use Microsoft SQl server and collaborated with Datacamp to make practice in Query writing.
   * Item 2b* This lecture use MySQL and PHP, part of a series called 'Web Applications for Everybody'.

 * [Database Design by University of Michigan&Coursera](https://www.coursera.org/learn/intro-sql/home) Recommendation Index: ★★★★☆